Before

 Portfolio pipeline expansion

-With evaluation latency eliminated, the firm can participate in a significantly larger share of portfolio auctions — including fast-moving deals that previously expired before assessment was complete.
+With evaluation latency eliminated, the firm participates in a larger share of auctions, including fast-moving deals that previously expired before assessment was complete.

 Conventional AI approaches can surface patterns.
 But they cannot reliably reason about why those patterns matter, or apply that reasoning consistently against a shifting regulatory backdrop.

-The result is a system that combines the scale of ML with the correctness of structured legal and institutional knowledge — and produces outputs that survive both market scrutiny and investment committee review.
+The result is a system that combines the scale of ML with the correctness of structured legal and institutional knowledge - producing outputs that survive both market scrutiny and investment committee review.